 \textbf{Prompts.} Following \citet{mgsm}, we use $K=6$ examples for demonstration for any test question.
 For each multilingual dataset (\cref{tab:dataset}), we first sample $N$ index lists of length $K=6$ all at once, where the index range is $\left\{1, 2, \cdots, M\right\}.$ We allocate the $i$-th index list to the set of test questions $q_{\text{test}_i} = \left\{q_{\text{test}_i}^{\text{lang}_1}, q_{\text{test}_i}^{\text{lang}_2}, \cdots, q_{\text{test}_i}^{\text{lang}_L} \right\}$ for the same index $i$ across all $L$ language splits.
 The training-set index list, together with the specified languages,\footnote{ For the \multilingual mode, we apply the same sampling procedure to generate $N$ HRL code lists of length $K=6$, drawing from the available HRLs in the dataset. } jointly determines the content and language of the demonstration for each testing example (\cref{fig:icl_modes}).
 This approach both ensures linguistic diversity for multilingual prompting and, whenever applicable, mitigates confounding factors that come with semantic inconsistency across examples.
 All \textit{interface} words (see \cref{tab:dataset}) are in the same language as the examples rather than in English.

 \textbf{Inference and metrics.} Throughout this work, we use greedy decoding for inference, selecting the token with the highest probability at each step.
-For \mgsm in need of CoT, we set the maximum token length to 500; for \xcopa and \xlwic, we set it to 10, as we expect the answers to be short; for \xquad, it is $30$.
-We use exact match accuracy as our evaluation metric: for \mgsm, we extract the last numeral in the response.
-For \xcopa and \xlwic, we extract the label (\textit{expected output}) in the response (\cref{tab:dataset}); for \xquad, a response of an MLLM is considered correct if it contains the gold answer as a substring after normalization.
+For \mgsm in need of CoT, we set the maximum token length to $500$; for \xcopa and \xlwic, we set it to 10, as we expect the answers to be short; for \xquad, it is $30$.
+We use exact match accuracy as our evaluation metric: for \mgsm, we extract the last numeral in the response; for \xcopa and \xlwic, we extract the label (\textit{expected output}) in the response (\cref{tab:dataset}); for \xquad, a response of an MLLM is considered correct if it contains the gold answer as a substring after normalization.